Atty. David J. Correira to Teach in China

 Attorney David J. Correira, managing partner of Correira & Correira LLP has been invited to teach at Shanghai Lixin University School of Law in China for the month of July, 2020.
-He will be teaching a course titled Taxation of International Transactions; and he will cover U.S. taxation for a foreign person working or doing business in the United States and broad issues of international taxation and private international law.
-In 2018, he completed a masters of laws degree in comparative law and international taxation at Eötvös Loránd University Law School in Budapest, Hungary and is currently a fellow at the University of London focused on international and comparative trusts law, banking, finance and taxation.
+He will be teaching a course entitled Taxation of International Transactions, which will cover U.S. taxation for a foreign person working or doing business in the United States and broad issues of international taxation and private international law.
+In 2018, he completed a masters of laws degree in comparative law and international taxation at Eötvös Loránd University Law School in Budapest, Hungary, and is currently a fellow at the University of London focusing on international and comparative trust law, banking, finance and taxation.

 Correira is widely published on various areas of civil litigation, international and intrastate and interstate jurisdiction and taxes and trusts and estates.
 He is the editor of two law practice books for Lexis Publishing and is a frequent speaker for the American, Massachusetts and Rhode Island Bar Associations and several continuing legal education organizations.
 He has written for and been featured in Lawyers Weekly and multiple law journals.